-- 10. As part of their investigation, Class Counsel engaged in substantial discovery about the cost of caring for children in Hawaii, DHS' foster care maintenance payment rates, DHS' process for setting and increasing those rates, additional benefits and payments that are available for the benefit of children in foster care and how many resource caregivers actually request or receive these additional benefits and payments, and the number of people affected by DHS' foster care maintenance payment rates. - 11.
-Class Counsel received over 10,000 pages of hard copy documents from DHS and electronic databases with hundreds of thousands of payments made by DHS to resource caregivers.
+10. As part of their investigation, Class Counsel engaged in substantial discovery about the cost of caring for children in Hawaii, DHS' foster care maintenance payment rates, DHS' process for setting and increasing those rates, additional benefits and payments that are available for the benefit of children in foster care and how many resource caregivers actually request or receive these additional benefits and payments, and the number of people affected by DHS' foster care maintenance payment rates.

+11. Class Counsel received over 10,000 pages of hard copy documents from DHS and electronic databases with hundreds of thousands of payments made by DHS to resource caregivers.
 Both the Class Representative and Plaintiff Patricia Sheehey were deposed.
-Named Plaintiffs responded to written discovery requests from DHS. - 12.
-Class Counsel was advised by various consultants and experts, including individuals with expertise in Hawaii's cost of living, and with expertise in foster care maintenance payment costs, payment systems, and payment rates in other States.
-Numerous expert reports were generated in this case, and depositions of the Parties' experts were taken. - 13.
-On August 26, 2016, the Parties placed the essential terms of a binding settlement of both the Federal Lawsuit and the State Lawsuit on the record before Magistrate Judge Kevin S.C.
+Named Plaintiffs responded to written discovery requests from DHS.

+12. Class Counsel was advised by various consultants and experts, including individuals with expertise in Hawaii's cost of living, and with expertise in foster care maintenance payment costs, payment systems, and payment rates in other States.
+Numerous expert reports were generated in this case, and depositions of the Parties' experts were taken.

+13. On August 26, 2016, the Parties placed the essential terms of a binding settlement of both the Federal Lawsuit and the State Lawsuit on the record before Magistrate Judge Kevin S.C.
 Chang.
 Dkt 327.
+The settlement was subsequently memorialized in written settlement agreements filed with this Court on March 14, 2017 (referred to collectively herein as the "original settlement").
+Dkt 340-3 and 340-4.

+14. The original settlement was conditioned on funding of required settlement payments by the Hawaii Legislature by a deadline of June 30, 2017.The Parties reported to the Court that the Legislature did not appropriate the required funds by that date.

+15. The Parties subsequently agreed to amend the terms of the settlement to extend the Legislative Enactment Deadline by one year, to reduce the amount of attorneys' fees to be sought by Class Counsel, and to make other conforming changes to the dates and deadlines previously agreed upon.

+On March 7, 2018, the Parties placed the essential terms of the amended settlement on the record before Magistrate Judge Kevin S.C.
+Chang.
+Dkt 384.

-- 14. The Parties have now executed a Federal Lawsuit Class Action Settlement Agreement ("Federal Settlement Agreement"), Exhibit A to the Motion, in which the Parties formally document the settlement of this Federal Lawsuit, subject to the approval and determination by the Court as to the fairness, reasonableness, and adequacy of the Settlement, which, if approved, will result in dismissal of the Federal Lawsuit with prejudice.
-A copy of the State Lawsuit Class Action Settlement Agreement ("State Settlement Agreement"), Exhibit B to the Motion, was also provided to the Court. - 15.
-Because the proposed Settlement is a global settlement of both this Federal Lawsuit and the State Lawsuit, the parties to the State Lawsuit are separately seeking the State Court's consent to the settlement of the State Lawsuit. - 16.
-Under the terms of the Settlement, unless both Lawsuits are finally settled and approved by the respective courts, neither Lawsuit will be settled. - 17.
-Because the State of Hawaii, through its designated DHS official in this Federal Lawsuit and as party-Defendant in the State Lawsuit, must seek appropriations from the Hawaii Legislature to pay for certain of the payments provided for under the Federal Settlement Agreement and the State Settlement Agreement, this Lawsuit will not be settled if the described appropriations are not made.
+17. The Parties have now executed an Amended Federal Lawsuit Class Action Settlement Agreement ("Federal Settlement Agreement"), Exhibit A to the Motion, in which the Parties formally document the settlement, as amended, of this Federal Lawsuit, subject to the approval and determination by the Court as to the fairness, reasonableness, and adequacy of the Settlement, which, if approved, will result in dismissal of the Federal Lawsuit with prejudice.
+A copy of the Amended

-18. Deadlines in this case, including trial deadlines, were previously vacated.
-Dkt 327.
+State Lawsuit Class Action Settlement Agreement ("State Settlement Agreement"), Exhibit B to the Motion, was also provided to the Court.

+18. Because the proposed Settlement is a global settlement of both this Federal Lawsuit and the State Lawsuit, the parties to the State Lawsuit are separately seeking the State Court's consent to the settlement of the State Lawsuit.

+19. Under the terms of the Settlement, unless both Lawsuits are finally settled and approved by the respective courts, neither Lawsuit will be settled.

+20. Because the State of Hawaii, through its designated DHS official in this Federal Lawsuit and as party-Defendant in the State Lawsuit, must seek appropriations from the Hawaii Legislature to pay for certain of the payments provided for under the Federal Settlement Agreement and the State Settlement Agreement, this Lawsuit will not be settled if the described appropriations are not made.